Towards Continual Reinforcement Learning: A Review and Perspectives

 where $ 0 \leq \gamma < 1$ is the \textit{discount factor}.
 The agent's behavior is determined by its \textit{policy} (stochastic and stationary), a mapping from states to probabilities of taking each of the admissible primitive actions, $\pi: S \times A \rightarrow[0,1]$.
 The value of being in a state is determined by the \textit{state-value function} $v_{\pi}(s)$, defined as the expected return starting from state $s$, and then following policy $\pi$ is defined as:

 Analogous to the state value function, the \textit{action-value function} $q_\pi(s,a)$ is defined as:

 For a finite MDP, there exists at least one deterministic policy, that is better than or equal to all other policies.
 This is an optimal policy $\pi^{*}$.
 The optimal policy $\pi^{*}$ achieves the optimal state-value function or the optimal action-value function.
-The \textit{optimal state-value function} $v_{*}(s)$ is the maximum value function over the class of stationary policies (see Eq \eqref{optimal-state-value-function}).
-Similarly, the \textit{optimal action-value function} $q_{*}(s,a)$ is the maximum action-value-function over all policies as defined in Eq~\eqref{optimal-action-value-function}.
+The \textit{optimal state-value function} $v_{*}(s)$ is the maximum value function over the class of stationary policies as defined in equation \eqref{optimal-state-value-function}.
+Similarly, the \textit{optimal action-value function} $q_{*}(s,a)$ is the maximum action-value-function over all policies as defined in equation \eqref{optimal-action-value-function}.

 RL algorithms can be classified as \textit{model-free} or \textit{model-based} in nature.
 Knowing or estimating a model of the environment, and using this model to compute value functions and learn policies is called \textit{planning} in RL.
 Algorithms such as policy-evaluation exploit the iterative Bellman expectation backup to find optimal solutions for prediction problems.
 However, in most practical situations, the model of the world is rarely known and many practical algorithms fall in the \textit{model-free} regime.